 👉 By signing up, you are agreeing to receive updates from the #LoveArmy.
 You can unsubscribe or update your preferences at any time here or by texting STOP to 974-83.
 Message and data rates may apply.

 Puerto Rico needs our support.
-It's been nearly two weeks since Hurricane Maria made landfall in Puerto Rico, yet the island is still a disaster zone.
+It's been weeks since Hurricane Maria made landfall in Puerto Rico, yet the island is still a disaster zone.
 Nearly 9 out of 10 people don't have cell service.
 Only 7% of the territory has power.
 Barely a quarter of ATMs are working.
 Just 45% of Puerto Ricans have potable water.
 Under 40 flights are taking off each day.

 With the population of Puerto Rico just over 3.4 million, time is running out -- we must act now.